xSyphyr/SkySentryAI/README.md

 ---

 ## Results
-Currently, our model is trained to 90% accuracy.
+Currently, our model is trained to 90% accuracy and 40% loss.
 The accuracy is only going higher as time goes on with better training and more scenarios.
+The loss has been on a stead decline and will go down further with more training.

 <img width="1124" alt="WandB Chart" src="https://github.com/xSyphyr/SkySentryAI/assets/143010034/0dd04f17-3aae-436a-b37b-6823510c652e">